-If you don’t want to back up your site manually, then get professional support services, or use a backup plugin.
+If you don’t want to back up your site manually, then consider using a professional, or use a WordPress backup plugin.

-- Learn about a great WordPress backup plugin that we recommend using to automate WordPress file and data backups here: Backup, Clone & Keep Your WP Website Protected With Backup Creator Plugin For WordPress
+- You can learn more about a WordPress backup plugin that can automate your site backups here: Back Up, Clone & Keep Your WP Websites And Blogs Protected With Backup Creator Plugin For WP

 - For professional WordPress help and technical support, see our WordPress Services Directory